rehobothkebede/csc208/ch3_3_Non-Disjoint-Outcomes/AddExc2.md

 - Incrementing a number by 1 generally flips the parity of the digit sum.
   - Example: $342$ (sum = 9, odd) → $343$ (sum = 10, even)
-- The only exception is when a carry affects multiple digits (e.g., $109 \rightarrow 110$), but these disruptions are rare and **evenly spread** across the 900 numbers.
+- The only exception is when a carry affects multiple digits (e.g., $109 \rightarrow 110$), but these disruptions occure every 10 terms of the Set and **evenly spread** across the 900 numbers.
 - This creates an **alternating pattern**, and overall parity (odd/even sums) distributes evenly.

 So the total number of numbers with even digit sums is: